thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 }
 ```

-Technically `emit_body` is cheating.
-We don't just take the body of our IR.
+`emit_body` takes the parameters of our items alongside the body.
-We also take its parameters.
-It's for a good reason though.

-Function parameters in Wasm are accessed just as locals.
+Function parameters in Wasm are accessed just as locals, meaning we have to know how many parameters we have to correctly assign indices to locals.
 If we have a function of two parameters, locals zero and one will refer to those parameters, and the actual local variables start at two.
 Parameters, however, don't have to be declared as locals in the function body.
 Their type can already be found from the function signature.